Cogitri/Health/README.md

 ### With GNOME Builder

 Open GNOME Builder, click on `Clone Repository...` and enter the repository URL.
-Afterwards click on `Clone Project` and you should be all setup.
-Pressing `F5` or pressing the build button in the topbar should build Health for you.<>
+Afterwards, click on `Clone Project` and you should be all set up.
+Pressing `F5` or pressing the build button in the top bar should build Health for you.<>

 ### Building in Flatpak